Good Times with Mo

-Good Times with Mo (also known as Good Times) is a morning radio show on Magic 89.9 and previously on the Killerbee network around the Philippines, hosted by Mo Twister, Tin "Suzy" Gamboa, Dora Dorado and Ryan Racela every Monday to Thursday from 7 a.m.
-PST to 10 a.m.
+Good Times with Mo (also known as Good Times or GTWM) is a morning radio show broadcast by Magic 89.9 and previously on the Killerbee network around the Philippines, hosted by Mo Twister and Sam Oh with Bam Aquino, Karylle, Alex Calleja and Mara Aquino every Monday to Thursday from 6 a.m.
+PST to 9 a.m.
 PST on Magic 89.9.

-In addition to the radio program, Mo Twister created a separate, podcast version of his program under the title Good Times with Mo: The Podcast and is now currently on its 6th season.
+In addition to the radio program, Mo Twister created a separate, podcast version of his program under the title Good Times with Mo: The Podcast and is now currently on its 13th season.

 History

-The show has been on the air for four years starting in late 2005 when Mo returned from Los Angeles, California and was given the late night slot.
+The show has been on the air since 2005 when Mo returned from Los Angeles, California and was given the late night slot.
 He returned in February 2006 with Mojo Jojo as his co-host.
-Andi9 came to the picture in the late March 2006 as the replacement for Happy.
+Andi9 came to the picture in late March 2006 as the replacement for Happy.

 The show nearly collapsed in January 2007, when Andi left for the beach on New Year's Day in 2007.
 Mo originally proposed a 2-week suspension for her but later allowed her to invite a guest in Forbidden Questions.
 That guest was Andi's crush, Luis Alandy.
 Also, the iPod Luis' Christmas gift to Andi was to be auctioned to the highest bidder the Thursday after Forbidden Questions.
 He eventually went all the way to 40, thus saving Andi's job on Good Times With Mo, and her iPod nano.
 Despite this, Andi left the show the month after and Maui Taylor replaced her.

 However, after an on-air dispute between Mo Twister and Maui Taylor, Maui Taylor resigned from the show on May 30, 2008.
 Andi9 once again became her replacement but for only a few months as she would eventually retire from the show once more in November 2008.
 Mo and Andi9 allegedly had a relationship and Andi's parents was against Mr. Gumatay.
 Grace Lee was then assigned as their third female co-host.

 Since June 5, 2006, Good Times with Mo was placed in the morning slot and is one of the Top 5 morning shows in Philippine Radio (both in FM and AM).

 Since January 22, 2012, Angelika left the show due to conflicts with co-host Grace Lee.
-In February 2012, Mojo resigned from Good Times due to health reasons though he is still part of the radio.
+In February 2012, Mojo resigned from Good Times for health reasons though he is still part of the radio.
 Suzy was introduced to the show.

 On March 6, 2012, it was announced that Grace Lee had resigned from the show.
 She was replaced by Mia Bayuga.

 On November 5, 2012, Makoy Pare ("Showbiz Bro"), a regular caller of the show, was given his own segment and was introduced to the show.
 In his segment, Makoy Pare ("Showbiz Bro") is called by the hosts to provide "local showbiz news".
 He is currently the longest running co-host of the show.